 Montague Place Entrance

 Entry to the British Museum is via the main entrance on Great Russell Street (WC1B 3DG) or the rear entrance on Montague Place (WC1E 7JW).
 Skip the long queues at the main entrance and head straight to Montague Place.
-The rear entrance is usually quiet, with hardly any queue even during the busy summer period.
+The rear entrance is usually quiet, with hardly any queue even during the busy summer holidays.

 Be prepared for a quick bag search.
 All visitors must pass through a security check before entering the British Museum.